 - Lenard and Elfetine's sect in Scrapped Princess.
 However, their "heresy" was provoked by Lenard, who is a (overly ambitious) cleric himself, in the first place.

 - Heresy is a common charge leveled against people in Berserk, particularly by those who serve the Holy See.
 The Count from the third major manga story uses the charge of heresy to get himself people to eat, being an Apostle.
 And Mozgus in particular is very much merciless in dealing with those who he considers heretics.
+The true heretics themselves (at least Slan's cult) are not much better.

 - Arachne from Soul Eater is described as a "heretic Witch" because of the way she created the original magical Weapons features in the series, namely, by taking a normal human soul, a weapon, as well as the Soul of her fellow Witch (holding the power of transformation).
 Thus, she's hunted not just by the good guys but her fellow Witches.